 If a student's attendance is less than 90% without good reason, the Academy may give the student the first formal warning in writing.
 If the student's attendance falls below 85% on the second time without good reason, the student may receive a second warning letter.
-If the student's attendance falls below 80% for a third time, the student will receive a final written warning.
-The Academy will only issue two warning letters and one final warning letter in any one academic term.
+If the student's attendance reaches 80%, the student will receive a final written warning.
+The Academy will only issue three warning letters in any one academic term.
 If a student's attendance remains inadequate, the Academy may take the decision to withdraw or defer the student from the programme.